Maximiliano Moreira

-Maximiliano Moreira Romero (born 11 June 1994) is an Uruguayan professional footballer who plays as a left-back for Austria Klagenfurt.
+Maximiliano Moreira Romero (born 11 June 1994) is an Uruguayan professional footballer who plays as a left-back and midfielder for Super League Greece club Levadiakos.

-Career
+Club career

 Moreira began his career with Nacional in 2013 in the Uruguayan Primera División, and shortly after joined Rentistas on loan.
-Hee joined Juventud on loan in 2014, and Atenas in 2015.
+He joined Juventud on loan in 2014, and Atenas in 2015.
 He transferred to Uruguayan Segunda División side Huracán in 2017, followed by a return to Rentistas in 2018.
 He moved to Austria with Austria Klagenfurt in the summer of 2018.
 He helped Austria Klagenfurt get promoted into the Austrian Football Bundesliga for the 2021-22 season, and on 10 August 2021 extended his contract with the club until 2023.

 International career

 Moreira is a youth international for Uruguay, having represented the Uruguay U17s at the 2011 FIFA U-17 World Cup.